box-decoration-break helps to define how elements should be rendered across lines

 - Reading time

-In the past, I needed to style link elements in particular pretty or fancy ways.
-These visual effects often became trickier to implement than expected because links can be broken across several lines.
-This line break then messed up the beautiful styling.
-For example,
+Unfortunately, visual effects were often trickier to implement than expected because links can be broken across several lines.
+This line break then messed up the styling.

-border-radius were only applied to the beginning and end of the elements.
-This behavior is not always what you want if your element spans across several lines, though.
+border-radius were only applied to an element's beginning and end.
+And this behavior is not always what you want if your element spans across several lines.

-box-decoration-break to define how elements are rendered across pages, columns, and lines.
+box-decoration-break defines how elements are rendered across pages, columns, and lines.
 It accepts two values:

 clone (the default value) and